 (g) Limitations on business vehicles.
-The use shall not involve the use of more than one commercial vehicle in conjunction with the home occupation.
-Commercial vehicle parking, as allowed in this chapter, does not constitute a home occupation.
+The use shall not involve the use of more than one a-commercial vehicle in conjunction with the home occupation. for more than occasional delivery of materials to or from the premises.Commercial vehicle parking, as allowed in this chapter, does not constitute a home occupation.